Caleb & Brown

 What marks the end of a Bull market?

 History has shown that bull markets don’t last forever, and at some point, investor confidence will begin to decline.
-Markets in general, are cyclical in nature, and the joys of summer, are always followed by the colds of winter.
-The end of a bull market could be triggered by anything from unfavourable legislation to unforeseen events like the COVID-19 pandemic.
+Markets in general are cyclical in nature, and the joys of summer are always followed by the colds of winter.
+The end of a bull market could be triggered by anything from unfavourable legislation to unforeseen events like the COVID-19 pandemic, or many factors that impact the wider economy.
 Similarly, bull runs can end after investors’ positive sentiment pushes asset prices far above their fair value.
 These overly optimistic asset valuations can cause what is known as a “bubble”.
 Once the bubble pops, a sharp downward price movement can begin a bear market.

 What is a Bear market?